WebAssembly/spec/ml-proto/README.md

 export: ( export <var>* )
 table:  ( table <var>* )
 memory: ( memory int int? )
+data:   ( data "<char>*" )
 ```

 Here, productions marked with respective comments are abbreviation forms for equivalent expansions.

+The data string is used to initialise the lower end of the memory.
+It is an ASCII string, that can have the usual escape sequences, or hex escapes of the form `\xx` to denote a single byte.

 Comments can be written in one of two ways: